burlingtonbytes/wp-blockade/readme.txt

 3. You can even live preview your page, without ever leaving the WordPress editor

 == Changelog ==

+= 0.9.9 (11/28/2017) =
+* Fix for pasting issue in embedded blockade editors

+= 0.9.8 (10/27/2017) =
+* Fix to buttons without an icon
+* Fix for missing widgets block
+* Many style improvements
+* Fix for cut/paste issues
+* New border controls on all blocks

 = 0.9.7 (10/27/2017) =
 * Fix to buttons without an icon